wp-plugins/si-contact-form/readme.txt

 = Good news!
 A major update is being worked on =

-The Fast Secure Contact Form 4.0 project began in late August 2012 and is making great progress.
-Read about the changes here:
+The Fast Secure Contact Form Version 4.0 Beta will be released Late August, 2013 Read about the changes here:
 [Fast Secure Contact Form 4.0 project reports](http://wordpress.org/support/topic/fast-secure-contact-form-40-project-reports).
 How you can help with the new 4.0 verion: [Donate to the project](http://www.fastsecurecontactform.com/donate), and/or contribute your ideas in the [Working on a 4.0 Version](http://wordpress.org/support/topic/working-on-a-40-version) post.